 Whether you’re an investor, collector, or diamond enthusiast, you are well aware that the highest contributing factor for a colored diamond’s value is its hue.
 In this article we will be examining the difference between a color modifier and an undertone, and how the slightest distinction can have a significant effect on price.

 Diamonds come in all shapes and sizes.
 When it comes to gems, the rarer, the more expensive the diamond is.
 Their values are based on other factors including clarity and color.
-Red diamonds are among the rarest stones in the world.
-They’re so rare in fact, that it is thought that only 30 true gem quality red diamonds are known to exist.
+Red is the rarest diamond color in the world.
+It's so rare in fact, that it is thought that only 30 true gem quality red diamonds are known to exist.